 Anyone who’s been shopping for a new home in Manhattan or Brooklyn will have noticed that most of the properties for sale are co-ops and condos.
 While these types of properties may have a lot of benefits they also have a few downsides such as needing board approval for renovations and restrictions on noise levels.
 However, there is a third and less common sector of residential properties in NYC – townhouses.

 Gardens, historic details, privacy and numerous bedrooms and bathrooms are just some of the benefits of townhouse living.
-The Space and flexibility they offer truly make them dream homes for many buyers.
+Space and flexibility they offer truly make them dream homes for many buyers.
 However, they also come with a whole new set of responsibilities.
 You’ll be responsible for salting your icy stoop, taking the garbage to the curb and maintaining your boiler and HVAC.
 But if it’s privacy and independent living that you’re after they’re probably the best choice in the whole city.
-This complete guide takes you through every step of the process in buying a townhouse in NYC.
+This complete guide takes you through every step of the process of buying a townhouse in NYC.

 What are the Benefits and Considerations of Townhouse Living?